-We’re inviting student applications for this program through Tuesday, February 18, 2020.
-We will select participants and determine student-faculty pairings by early March.
-If you are selected for the program, here is what you can expect after that:
+If you apply and are selected for the program, here is what you can expect after that:

 - In early March, we will have an orientation for all student participants.
-Also in early March (before Spring break), you and your faculty partner will meet with each other to plan for your Spring 2020 partnership work and identify an area of focus for your work together.
+Also in early March (before Spring break), you and your faculty partner will meet with each other to plan for your Spring 2022 partnership work.

 - Mid-Spring-quarter, you’ll conduct a feedback session/focus group with the students in your faculty partner’s class, compile the feedback, and share it with your faculty partner.

-- At the end of the Spring quarter, you’ll participate in a final debrief/reflection/celebration with the other participants, and will also have the opportunity to share your individual reflection on what the partnership experience was like, in writing or in person, with the program facilitator.
+- At the end of the Spring quarter, you will write a final summary for your Faculty Partner highlighting the work you and your partner did together, and will also be invited to share your thoughts on what the partnership experience was like – in writing or in person – with the program facilitator.

 How will student participants be compensated, and what is the time commitment?

-All students who participate in this pilot will receive $15/hour for their time.
+All students who participate in this program will receive $17/hour for their time.
 We estimate that the time commitment will be as follows:

-- 2 hours in early March for orientation activities
+- 4 hours in early March for orientation activities and partnership planning

-- 6 to 9 hours per week in the Spring 2019 quarter for observing your faculty partners class, writing up your notes/reflections, meeting with your faculty partner, and meeting with the other student participants (will depend primarily on how many hours/week you observe)
+- 5 to 6 hours per week in the Spring 2022 quarter – on average – for observing your faculty partners class, writing up your notes/reflections, meeting with your faculty partner, and meeting with the other student participants (exact number of hours will depend primarily on how many hours/week you observe)

 - 2 hours for end-of-quarter wrap up activities at the end of Spring quarter or beginning of summer